-Non-Aero Highlights (Change compared to 2020 Budget):
+Non-Aeronautical Highlights (Change compared to 2020 Budget):

-Non-Aero Revenue
+Non-Aeronautical Revenue

-Non-Aeronautical Operating Revenue is recovering steadily as passenger volumes recover.
-However, Non-Aero Revenue is still lower than both the 2019 pre-pandemic actual performance and the 2020 Budget performance levels, since the passenger volume assumptions in the 2022 Budget are 4.7% lower than 2019 Actuals and 7.6% lower than the assumption in the 2020 Budget.
+The recovery of Non-Aeronautical Operating Revenue in aggregate is closely aligned with the return of passenger volumes, however COVID-19 impacts by line of business have varied significantly depending on how closely each business type is tied to passenger volumes as a key indicator of revenue.
+Non-Aeronautical Revenue remains lower than both the 2019 pre-pandemic actual revenue and the 2020 Budget revenue levels, primarily due to the timing of passenger volume recovery.
+Enplanement assumptions in the 2022 Budget are 6% lower than 2019 Actuals and 9% lower than the passenger volume assumption in the 2020 Budget.